bitkeeper/zif.sedna/src/zif/sedna/README_sednaobject.txt

    >>> z[0] = 'fred'
    Traceback (most recent call last):
    ...
-   ValueError: Update failed.
-Is the item well-formed?
+   ValueError: Item is not well-formed.

 Append, insert, and remove work.
 Note that "remove" removes only the first child whose normalized text representation matches the normalized text